Wondering about the difference between a pie and a tart? National Pi Day may just be the perfect time to answer this burning, baking question.

 What Is a Tart?

 Tarts are quite similar to pies in that they too consist of a crust and filling.
-Tarts tend to only have a bottom crust which is generally thinner with straight sides, and tart pans generally have a removable bottom so the tart can be served freestanding on a plate or platter making for a more elegant presentation.
+Tarts tend to only have a bottom crust which is generally thinner than pie crust with straight sides and tart pans generally have a removable bottom so the tart can be served freestanding on a plate or platter making for a more elegant presentation.

 Popular tarts include fresh fruit tarts in which the crust is topped with fresh fruit, which is not baked, as well as baked fruit tarts like apple, berry, and almond or walnut tarts.
 Custard tarts are also popular and can contain any sort of flavored custard filling like lemon curd, chocolate, coconut, or any other.